mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 #### Concurrency

-If a system is based on isolated process, it must be able to describe its behaviour in a concurrent manner.
-Concurrency is desirable because many problems are inherently parallel, such as the problem of fault tolerance!
-You cannot be fault tolerant with a single process or even a single computer.
-If you have two computers, you have a concurrent and distributed system.
+If a system is based on isolated process, it must necessarily be able to describe its behaviour in a concurrent manner as those processes carry out their individual functions.
+Concurrency is desirable because many problems are inherently parallel, such as the problem of fault tolerance requiring multiple machines discussed earlier.

 #### Failure Detection